 Add the remaining 1 cup of water and also the black pepper powder (if using), mix the contents well and simmer the contents (using saute function) for a couple of minutes (stir in between).

-Finally add the coconut milk, stir into mix with the curry, serve the delicious potato carrot curry hot with rice or Indian breads like chapathi, poori, naan bread etc.
+Finally add the coconut milk, stir into mix with the curry, serve the delicious potato carrot curry hot with rice or Indian breads like chapathi, poori, naan bread etc. To make the curry more creamy and more rich in flavor, you can use little more thick coconut milk or feel free to use more heavy cream!

 Notes: You may also use heavy cream instead of coconut milk and may use butter instead of oil if you do not want to keep the recipe vegan.